JiaxiangZheng/DeformationTransfer/README.md

 REMEMBER:
 ---------------------
-The MACRO defined in .cc or .cpp file should be adjust to your input data and in order to make the correspondence to be fine, you should add a boundary detect function so to ignore the bad correspondence.
+The MACRO defined in .cc(*all vertexs' pos are to be solved*) or .cpp(*correspondence vertexs' pos are fixed as a prior*) file should be adjust to your input data and in order to make the correspondence to be fine, you should add a boundary detect function so to ignore the bad correspondence.